velikhanov/TestWorkUnitedSkills/README.md

 6)Next, go to the directory with the newly installed project(GitHub can slightly change the name of the project folder.
 Make sure it's called: TestWorkUnitedSkills, the case is not important.):
  `cd D:\OpenServer\domains\TestWorkUnitedSkills`

 7)Write in console:
 `composer install`

 8)Go to the root directory and find the `.env.deletethis` file.
 Delete dot and word `deletethis`.
 Only `.env` remains.
+To change the file, open it in the IDE and do it there.
+Windows may not allow changing the name of this file in Explorer.

 9)Then write in the console:
 `php artisan storage:link`